MisterVVP/poor-man-s-cache/README.md

 - Support key expiration, support more operations
 - Check if there are more neat ways of avoiding double hash calculation in server and kvs (right now we just provide extra public methods in kvs.cpp which accepts hash as an argument )
 - Try to replace const char* and dynamic memory with std::string and compare performance
+- There is an opportunity to try out Robot Framework for testing & writing test cases ( I've never used that tool).
+OR just use [Cucumber for golang aka godog](https://github.com/cucumber/godog) tests, which I know.
+- Write more documentation and describe communication protocol.
+- Try out scaled multi-instance setup (this may require writing custom load balancer or reverse proxy or using existing solutions like nginx/envoy/e.t.c.).
+- Check why valgrind always shows tiny memory leak from prometheus-cpp lib (`116 bytes in 1 blocks are still reachable in loss record 1 of 1`)

 ## Good articles and guidelines
 - https://beej.us/guide/bgnet/html/#close-and-shutdownget-outta-my-face